Brsk Is Now YouFibre - Brsk & YouFibre Merger Details

 THE SHORT ANSWER

-In an email sent to brsk customers under the subject line “Brsk and YouFibre unite!”, the company sets out the clearest confirmation yet that the brsk brand is being retired.
-Customers are told:
+In emails sent to brsk customers under the subject line “Brsk and YouFibre unite!”, the company laid out the same core points that still matter now the migration is live:

-- Services remain live: Broadband services will remain live and uninterrupted.
+- Services remain live: Broadband service continues without interruption.

-- Prices stay the same: There will be no price hikes associated with this change.
+- Prices stay the same: There is no rebrand-linked price rise for existing customers.

-- Contracts continue: Contract terms will continue unchanged.
+- Contracts continue: Existing terms continue rather than restarting from scratch.

-- No action required: Customers do not need to do anything at this stage.
+- No immediate action required: Customers do not need to do anything simply because the brand changed.

 VERIFIED CUSTOMER EMAILS

-Below are screenshots received by brsk customers, outlining the transition.
+Below are screenshots received by brsk customers outlining the transition to YouFibre.

 Click images to enlarge.